Welcome to the DAV Website

 The DAV is a non-profit association which exists to promote debate.
 It is the peak debating body in Victoria and runs large competitions for adults and for schools across Victoria.
 It provides training and resources for debaters, teachers and adjudicators.

-The DAV also runs a number of debating programs and comeptitions for students in regional Victoria.
+The DAV also runs a number of debating programs and competitions for students in regional Victoria.
 For more information about these programs, please take a look at our Regional Debating Programs.

-For more information about the Schools Competition, feel free to contact our Schools Administrator, Jessica de Bont.
+For more information about the Schools Competition, feel free to contact Kim Hitchcock.

 Click here to access our Schools competition resource guides.
-2017 topics and resource guides will be release in Term One 2017.
+2024 topics and resource guides will be released in Term One 2024.